nanndoj/datasourcejs/README.md

 # datasource.js

-A simple way to work with RESTFull backends from AngularJS apps.
+The ultimate way to interact with RESTFull backends from javascript clients.

 ## Install